Jr NTR's Second Son Bhargav Ram Turns 1; The Pictures Sent Out By The Star Are Not To Be Missed!

 Jr NTR, who has an official Instagram account, made use of the platform to share these pictures.
 In one of the pictures sent out by him, you could see Bhargav Ram along with his big brother, Abhay Ram.
 In the other picture, you could see the doting father along with his second son.
 These pictures sent out by Jr NTR has won the hearts of everyone and it has gone viral within a short time.
 Birthday wishes have been pouring in for Bhargav Ram on the special day.
 The Instagram post has already received a good number of likes.

-Take a look at the pictures sent out by Jr NTR here..
+Take a look at the Instagram post of Jr NTR here

 View this post on Instagram